SpacewaIker/rust-roguelike/how_to_play.md

 - Picking up items to deal more damage and receive less damage is primordial as enemies get tougher.
 - Items in chests can give you a significant advantage, try to find some!
 - Health potions are your best friend.
 You can pick up however many you want.
+- You can skip your turn by pressing the item pick up key.
+Sometimes waiting will put you in a position of advantage.